guicho271828/CL-CUDD/README.md

 ----------------

 ### Low-level

+This is loosely based on the SWIG-extracted information and is using CFFI-Grovel to actually map C symbols to lisp symbols.
+If you want to use this layer, then it would be best to have a look at the CUDD manual.

 You can use the low-level system just as you would use the C API of CUDD.
 This also means that you have to do all the reference counting